 I grew up on the Canadian prairies.
 As early as the first grade, we had milk day.
-Such a joyful day!
-Each student took a form to their parents and filled out which milk they would like to receive the following week.
+Each student took a form to their parents and filled out which milk they would receive the following week.
 Chocolate milk?
 White milk?
 One carton?
 Two cartons?

 Next week arrived and the milk cart visited each student.
 It delivered fresh, cold milk and a bag full of colourful trinkets and stickers.
-One such famous sticker, seen on car bumpers throughout the city: I <3 Alberta Beef.
+The most famous sticker could be seen attached to car bumpers throughout the city: I <3 Alberta Beef.
 Milk is great for you!
 Beef is delicious!
 Let us be strong and healthy, together.

-Through this process, one learns what is right for them in great detail.
-Milk is a part of the food pyramid, you see?
-Right next to the beef, the green vegetables, and the wheat – all the things we eat, and just so happen to grow in our province.
-If you eat all of these things then you will have strong bones and teeth.
-You do not want your teeth to fall out, do you?
-You want to be strong and have muscles, right boys?
-Then you should wash your protein rich steak down with an ice cold glass of milk.
+Through this process, I learned what is right for me in great detail.
+Milk is a part of the food pyramid.
+It lives right next to the beef, the green vegetables and the wheat – all the things we eat.
+And that just so happen to grow in our province.
+If I eat all of these things then I will have strong bones and teeth.
+I don’t want my teeth to fall out!
+I want to be strong and have muscles.
+Then I should wash my protein rich steak down with an ice cold glass of milk.

-One learns about the cow.
-One will get a sticker of a cow.
-Or two, or three, or four.
-The cow smiles.
-She sits atop your pencil.
+I learned about the cow.
+I got a sticker of a cow.
+Or two, or three, or four, as many as I wanted.
+I loved that the cow smiled.
+She sits atop my pencil.
 She is not a steak yet.
 She wears sunglasses.

-One learns that the cows love to give us their milk.
+I learned that the cows love to give me its milk.
 The farmer takes a pail, sits next to the cow, pats her gently on her shoulder, then squeezes her utters to exhume the milky, teeth-and-bone fortifying liquid.
 And the beef?
 Cows get old, you see, and we do not want to be wasteful – … so we eat them.
 The circle of life.

-In the first grade, one would not know what to make of artificial insemination.
-One would not know whether or not the antibodies and hormones within cows milk were suitable for their consumption.
+In the first grade, I wouldn’t know what to make of artificial insemination.
+I wouldn’t know whether or not the antibodies and hormones within cows milk were suitable for my consumption.
 Do I have the same nutritional needs of a baby animal which has four stomachs and will weigh well over a tonne?
 If the cow has a baby, what happens to the baby?
 If I drink the mother’s milk, what does her calf drink?
-One does not ask these questions.
-There is but one query of importance: Chocolate milk or white milk?
+I don’t have these questions.
+There is only one question that concerns me: chocolate milk or white milk?

-Machines milk cows.
+I didn’t learn that machines milk cows.
 Machines impregnate cows.
 People take calves from their mothers, sometimes sticking their heads into bars to prevent any growth of muscle mass.
 Without muscles in the body, a baby calf will render meat of delightful tenderness.
 Those sweet, tender calves turn into veal.
-But you just know that veal is fancy.
-If you do well, if you make lots of money, then you can afford to eat veal.
+But I know that veal is fancy.
+If I do well, if I make lots of money, then I can afford to eat veal.

-The calves might not become veal.
+But I didn’t know that the calves might not become veal.
 They might become new milk cows, kept healthy through antibiotic treatment, living out a fraction of their life span.
 Perhaps they will grow to one day produce little veals of their own.
-The end result is the same.
-That delicious slice of red meat in the red square of the standard issue food pyramid, the pyramid around which you should plan all the meals that you eat.
-Take your milk, children, take your pyramids and your stickers - we will teach you what is right for you.
+Either way, the end result is the same.
+That delicious slice of red meat in the red square of the standard issue food pyramid.
+Take your milk, take your pyramids and your stickers - the dairy industry will teach you what is right for you.

 The myth of the friendly farmer is compelling.
 We are taught to believe that our needs are filled without cost.
 We are taught that any cost is justifiable because it is what we need to do to survive.
 When we look through this story, we see the tentacles of the free market.
 Milk day sells beef and milk to children.
 And we buy deep into the myth.

 We believe that meat and milk are dietary staples without which we become weak and waifish.
 We are scared into thinking that without milk, we will be frail and breakable.
 If we do not eat meat, we do not fit into the template.
+We don’t complete the pyramid.
 We will not have enough protein to be strong athletes or intelligent students.
 We have scaled unimaginable, industrialized horror and torment to realize these myths.
 Myths keep the money flowing.

 A position of this nature is one of deep and temporary selfishness and privilege.
 Not only does it assert the dominance of human wellbeing over that of other lifeforms, it marginalizes the vast environmental and spiritual cost.